Chaitalykundu/Web-Development/02-CSS/Question.md

 10. What is Box sizing
 11. What are the property values of box-sizing
 12. What if we define box-sizing as border-box
+13. Can we add height and width in inline element?

 &nbsp;